Graduate Curriculum CommitteePurpose & Function:

 One representative from the PsyD Program

-Faculty representatives are appointed by their respective chairs.
+Faculty representatives from each academic department with a graduate program are appointed by their respective chairs.

 The Library representative is appointed by the Director of Library Services.